What is Aromatherapy?

 If internal use is determined to be the best route, dose is then figured, not in drops, but in mg based on the reason, the oil, the person, their weight, etc., and properly diluted.
 They should not be taken in water (as water does not dilute essential oils), and they should only be taken for short periods of time, not as a daily practice.
 Even when oils are taken in pill form, depending on why they are taken, enteric coated caps may be what is needed as a standard gel cap that dissolves in the stomach is not going to accomplish the intended purpose and may have unintended side effects.

 Honestly, this is not a black and white subject as there are many things to consider.
 If anyone is suggesting that someone else should follow some specific internal protocol for some medical reason, it is considered prescribing which is illegal in the United States and considered practicing without a license unless that person is a licensed medical professional also trained in aromatic medicine.
-So again, internal use is not recommended for anyone who has not had proper training in this area, that understands dosage and safety, and knows how to determine if any of these choices are right for them.
+So again, internal use is not recommended for anyone who has not had proper training in this area, that understands dosage, safety, and formulation, and knows how to determine if any of these choices are right for them.